 The IT Guy

 Sure, there are CEOs and presidents but, as everyone knows, the real power behind the throne is the IT Guy.
-To acknowledge that fact, stay on his good side, and keep him rushing to your rescue for your silly operator errors, honor him with the king of all meats: barrel cut chateaubriand.
+To acknowledge that fact, stay on his good side, and keep him rushing to your rescue for your silly operator errors, honor him with the king of all meats: chateaubriand.
 That’s the finest cut of USDA Choice filet mignon money can buy.
 Nothing says “You’re the man” like melt-in-your-mouth beef.

 The One Who Fixes the Copy Machines